ShrutiSawant0804/Scientific-Calculator/README.md

 # 🔬 Scientific Calculator

 A simple and responsive **Scientific Calculator** built using **HTML**, **CSS**, and **JavaScript**.
-This calculator allows users to perform basic arithmetic operations as well as scientific calculations like square root, trigonometric functions, logarithms, and powers.
+This calculator enables users to perform basic arithmetic operations, as well as scientific calculations such as square roots, trigonometric functions, logarithms, and powers.

 ---